Want to Make Wine?

 Mondays 7:00-9:00 pm in the Stonefield Cellars Production Room.

-Provided: Materials, snacks, 3 bottles of wine bottled by the class
+Provided: Materials, extensive winemaking notes, snacks, and 3 bottles of wine bottled by the class

 Must be at least 21 years old to participate.